 There are also tools available like BuzzSumo and Google Trends that will show you what is being shared and trending.

 Take some time to read the comments from blog posts and social media.
 You can learn a lot from reading what people are saying.

-So far, I have talked about Evergreen Content, Long-tail Keywords, and Create Viral Content.
+So far, I have talked about Evergreen Content, Long-tail Keywords, and Create Viral Posts.

-Now I would like to talk about how to increase blog traffic fast with email marketing.
+Now I would like to talk about how to increase traffic fast with email marketing.